kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 and consider that the value of our time.

-A contractor or employee might be able to gauge how much other people are willing to pay for one hour of one's time and derive from that an [aspirational hourly rate, as suggested by Naval](https://nav.al/hourly-rate).
+A contractor or employee might be able to gauge how much other people are willing to pay for an hour of their time and derive from that an [aspirational hourly rate, as suggested by Naval](https://nav.al/hourly-rate).
-In this mindset, one might take on the stance of never 'doing work'[^0], e.g. filing taxes, doing laundry, which costs, i.e. or framed differently, 'pays', less than said aspirational hourly rate.
-The implicit assumption here is that our time is a fairly liquid resource - instead of cooking a meal for an hour we could do an additional hour of the work that pays best and keep the difference.
+In this mindset, one might take on the stance of never 'doing work'[^0], e.g. filing taxes or doing laundry, which costs (framed differently, 'pays') less than said aspirational hourly rate.
+The implicit assumption here is that work and time are fairly liquid resources - instead of cooking a meal for an hour we could decide to do an additional hour of some work which pays best and keep the difference.

-Since this is a trade, we assume it was fair/efficient and think of both resources having equivalent value.
+Since this is a voluntary trade, we assume it was fair/efficient and think of both resources having equivalent value.
 Hence, the hourly rate, defining the value of time in terms of money, would also imply a valuation of money in terms of time.